fpfcmsr/debian-zfs-for-homelab/README.md

   - being secureboot friendly is a goal as well (mok password is "debian-zfs")
 ### - easy way of managing zfs (using cockpit extensions from 45Drives)
   - the old way is just cloning https://github.com/45Drives/cockpit-zfs-manager (I currently use this)
-  - the new way I am testing (openzfs 2.0+) is currently being built through github actions from https://github.com/45Drives/cockpit-zfs
+  - the new way is currently being built through github actions from https://github.com/45Drives/cockpit-zfs (currently in testing - repo can be installed and is recognized, but package currently not found - it can be downloaded from the url however)
   - on Debian Bookworm:
 curl -fsSL https://fpfcmsr.github.io/debian-zfs-for-homelab/KEY.gpg | sudo tee /usr/share/keyrings/debian-zfs-for-homelab.gpg >/dev/null
 echo "deb [signed-by=/usr/share/keyrings/debian-zfs-for-homelab.gpg] https://fpfcmsr.github.io/debian-zfs-for-homelab bookworm main" | sudo tee /etc/apt/sources.list.d/debian-zfs-for-homelab.list